CREATING EASE® HYPNOSIS

 What are your credentials?

-I am board certified by American Board of Hypnotherapy and Neuro Linguistics, and International Association of Counselor and therapists and International Certification Board of Clinical Hypnotherapists.
+I am board certified by American Board of Hypnotherapy and Neuro Linguistics, the International Association of Counselor and Therapists and the International Certification Board of Coaches and Hypnotherapists.

-I am trained with The prestigious Milton H. Erickson Foundation, I am a Contemporary Alchemy Shaman, a Reiki Master Teacher and I designs Thought-Feeling® practices as Feelfulness® techniques for both therapeutic purpose, peak performance or mastery.
+I am trained with The prestigious Milton H. Erickson Foundation, I am a Contemporary Shamanic Alchemy Instructor a Reiki Master Teacher and I designs Thought-Feeling® practices as Feelfulness® techniques for both therapeutic purpose, peak performance or mastery.

 If mindfulness is a state achieved by focusing your awareness on the present moment, calmly accepting your feelings, thoughts, and bodily sensations, I teach you how to achieve a higher state of Feelfulness® Feel a Feeling by Choice ® by choosing the thought-feelings® desired, generating that state of being and using it both as a therapeutic technique, peak performance or mastery.